wcarmon/docs/java/visualvm.md

         1. windows uses `profilerinterface.dll`
 1. Click "Profile" button on lower right
 1. VisualVM will wait for the app to connect
+    1. "Connecting to the target VM..."
+1. Start the application (with the flags above)

 # gradle